aodysseos/RESTfull-Application/app/readme.txt

 The application will listen on port 3000.
 Currently, it does not attempt to recover if this port is in use.
 This can be edited in ./bin/www

 The following URLs and methods are supported.
 Any valid GET request will also respond to HEAD.
 All POST and PUT requests must provide two strings, named "title" and "content".
 If not provided, they will be assumed to be empty strings.
+The input is currently not validated or sanitised in any way as this is out of scope for this coursework.

 GET / - if HTML, returns a generic homepage, if JSON, returns the online status